adaxz/6000G-5012_Project/Proposal_Draft.md

   - what you want to do
   - why you want to do it
   - what others have done
   - how you will do it.
-For how, outline a technical implementation plan (e.g.,
+For how, outline a technical implementation plan
     - how to acquire dataset, what network architecture to experiment/innovate
   - what results you expect

 ## Outline